 - Leadership.
 Identify and train leadership for your school emergency operations.
 Use and follow the Incident Command System (ICS), which is a national-standardized, on-scene, all-hazards incident management approach.

 - Planning.
 Schedule a meeting with your local County Emergency Management Agency (CEMA) director.
 The director is your first contact for school emergency operations planning.

 - Practice.
 To schedule emergency operations exercises contact your CEMA director, who will help you work with your local first responders to plan and schedule practices.

 Make use of the federal model plan resources below.
 They were developed by top subject matter experts.
 Before you begin the planning process, study the FEMA document titled "Developing and Maintaining Emergency Operations Plans: Comprehensive Preparedness Guide"

 School emergency operations plans provide guidance to respond before, during and after a critical incident.
 In general, follow these basic steps:

-- Include your local first responders in your review; your CEMA will guide you on this
+- Include your local first responders in your review; “County Emergency Management Agency” (CEMA) will guide you on this

 - Include all teachers and staff in your review process